Procedure Guide ·Thyroid Treatment ·2026

 Thyroid Treatment Coverage

-Most accident and illness policies cover hyperthyroidism treatment including diagnostics, medication, and radioactive iodine therapy.
-Since it's a medical condition, not preventive care, it falls under standard illness coverage.
-Both the one-time I-131 and ongoing medication are typically covered.
+Most policies cover hyperthyroidism treatment including diagnostics, medication, and I-131.
+It's a medical condition, not preventive care, so it falls under standard illness coverage.
+Both one-time I-131 and ongoing medication are covered.

 Red flag · Pre-existing